MohamedGouda99/zabbix/README.md

    - `users_present` / `users_absent` / `users_disabled` – user management lists
    - `mariadb_version` – MariaDB version to install (default 11.4)
 4. Adjust the **hosts** file with the inventory of servers, proxies and clients.
-5. The CI workflow performs a syntax check only using `ansible-playbook -i hosts site.yml --syntax-check`.
+5. The CI workflow runs the playbook in a Docker container with systemd so every role is executed during automated tests.

 ```
 > cat hosts